IBM-Cloud/openwhisk-jsonetl/README.md

 ### wskdeploy --preview
 If you were to reference the JSONetl functions and attempt to `wskdeploy` it would fail.
 This is because wskdeploy will look for those function inside your project.
 They don't yet exist due to order of operations in wskdeploy.
 So you'll first need to execute `wskdeploy --preview` to download the packages and then follow with `wskdeploy`.

+### Returning an Object versus an Object._data
+Some functions return an object while others return an object with the data you want assigned to the `_data` property.
+Why?
+Since all OpenWhisk functions must return an object, there's a safeguard to prevent JSONata that returns an array or string from being returned and causing an error.
+So for situations when this could occur, the returned object will assign the Javascript primitive to the `_data` property.